YourongYe/Programming-Basics/general_OO/oo_4_principals.md

 It can restrict direct access to some of the object's components

 Benefit:
-avoid duplications, easy to maintain
-the object need not reveal all its attributes and behaviors
+avoid duplications, easy to maintain(modularity) the object need not reveal all its attributes and behaviors

 # Polymorphism